BioTurboNick/StatisticsProtocols/Linear Regression.md

 5: Check assumptions of homoscedasticity and linearity
 ------------------------------------------------------

-1. See General Methods: Inspect plot of standardized residuals and predicted values
+1. See General Methods B: Inspect plot of standardized residuals and predicted values
 2. (QQ/PP plot?)
 3. If heteroscedasticity is suspected
     - Consequences: